sante85/HALlelujah/README.md

 Our component constructor has an argument of type ResourceService.
 Upon creation of the component the ResourceService instance we defined earlier as a provider in our root module will be injected and be available for further use in the component.
 We create a function getAllTeams() which will fetch all the teams from our backend.
 To fetch these teams we use the getAll method of the ResourceService.
 This method requires 2 parameters:
 + The type of the resource
+  i.e. Team
 + The relative URI path of the resource
+  i.e. 'teams' for 'http://localhost:8080/teams'

 ##API